tidalmigrations/azure-2-tier-web-sample/README.md

 Then follow the steps in github to create the action, or write your own yaml in `.github/workflows/<name of action>.yml`

+> **Note**
+> There is a sample github action in this repository that you can take and run with.
+It includes integration with github pull requests.
+This requires an additional SECRET to be set, namely `GITHUB_TOKEN`.

 ## TODO
 - [ ] Develop github action deployment
 - [ ] Develop DevOps pipeline deployment